francojposa/personal-site/sections/about.md

 I am an engineer with over four years of experience designing, writing, and testing software in Python & Golang.

-I love to design and build.
+I love to design, build, and refactor.
 I am passionate about clean architecture, clean code, and idiomatic best practices.
 I am biased towards minimalism and simplicity:

-> _"Write programs that do one thing and do it well"_
+> "Write programs that do one thing and do it well" - _The Unix Philosphy_

-> _"There should be one -- and preferably only one -- obvious way to do it._"
+> "There should be one -- and preferably only one -- obvious way to do it." - _The Zen of Python_

 In my spare time, I enjoy building a deep understanding of topics across all areas of software engineering, particularly lower-level systems engineering - operating systems, compilers, protocols, and more.